-- If you change the pop-up significantly, you can reset the views to ensure that repeat visitors see the new version.
+- If you change the pop-up significantly, reset the views to ensure that repeat visitors see the new version.

 Pop-ups and SEO

 While Squarespace works hard to help you build an SEO-friendly site, using pop-ups may affect your site’s ranking in search engines.
-If you’re concerned about SEO, we recommend choosing a layout that only covers part of the screen on a desktop.
+If you’re concerned about SEO, we recommend choosing a pop-up layout that only covers part of a computer screen.

-Google recently announced that if web content isn’t easily accessible from mobile search, the site might not rank as high in search results.
-To help you avoid this issue, Promotional Pop-Ups fill up to half the page on mobile.
+Google recently announced that if web content isn’t easily accessible from mobile search, the site might not rank as highly in search results.
+To help you avoid this issue, promotional pop-ups fill half the page on mobile.
 You can also choose to prevent the pop-up from displaying on mobile altogether.

 Note: SEO strategy falls outside the scope of Squarespace support, and we’re unable to provide specific advice on site ranking.